APPFL/APPFL/examples/resources/configs/mnist_dr/README.md

 This directory contains **Data Readiness (DR) agents** designed to identify and handle various data quality issues in the **MNIST dataset**.

-## DR Agents Overview
+## CADRE Module Overview

-Inside the `dr_agent/` directory, we provide five different custom DR agents.
+Inside the `cadre_module/` directory, we provide five different custom CADRE Modules.
 Each is responsible for detecting and optionally remedying a specific data readiness issue such as:

 - Noise handling
 - Class imbalance